Strategy11/formidable-forms/readme.txt

 == Create a WordPress User Registration Form, Profile Form, and More ==

-If you run a WordPress membership site, then you need a form maker that allows you to customize your WordPress user registration form and collect data with a user profile.
+If you run a WordPress membership site, then you need a form plugin that allows you to customize your WordPress user registration form and collect data with a user profile.

 With our front-end editing, you can build a custom profile form for users to keep their profile up to date.
 You can even progressively add to the profile from a set of forms.
 Everything from the first lead form to the last payment form can extend the user profile.
 Once logged in, all new submissions in a quiz, or support form can be linked to that user account.